leElvyn/auto-smash/docs/scripts-reference.md

 Currently, there are only one of these settings, others are reserved for further use.

 - 1st bit (bit 0) : replay.
 If this bit is set, the script will play indefinitly. if it isn't, the board will stop whenever the script is finished.

+### Script bytes :

+Every other bytes are used to store the script. every input is a combinaison of 2 bytes (limiting the length of a maximum of 512 inputs), the first one being the length, in frames, of the input, and the second one being the button.
+Buttons values can be found [here](docs/buttons.md).